esmero/archipelago-documentation/docs/modifyingfileextensionsinwebform.md

 ### Complete

 Woohoo!
-Now when you go to ingest a `DigitalDocument` object, you will be able to add `csv` files. 🍓
+Now when you are ingesting a `DigitalDocument` object, you will be able to add `csv` files! 🍓

 ![Complete](../imgs/modifyingfileextensionsinwebform/08_complete.jpg)